Hayton scores 1st goal, Raanta leads Coyotes past Devils 5-3

 NEWARK, N.J.
+(AP) — Barrett Hayton has been patiently waiting for his chance to get back into the Arizona Coyotes’ lineup, and the 19-year-old made the most of it against Jack Hughes and the New Jersey Devils.

-(AP) — Barrett Hayton scored his first NHL goal early in the third period, Antti Raanta was outstanding in making 32 saves and the Arizona Coyotes overcame two deficits to beat Jack Hughes and the New Jersey Devils 5-3 on Friday night.
+Hayton scored his first NHL goal early in the third period, Antti Raanta was outstanding in making 32 saves and the Coyotes overcame two deficits to beat Hughes and the Devils 5-3 on Friday night.

+“I think this is what you dream of for so long and every day you’re learning, so you’re trying to be sharp every day,” Hayton said.
+“Mentally you don’t really take any breaks, so I think I was prepared and I had some fresh legs.
+So that was like an advantage for me to get out there and get kind of wheeling around.”

+Hayton got a chance to play in his third career game and first since Oct.
+12 because Brad Richardson was hurt in a loss to the New York Islanders on Thursday.

+With the score tied 3-all, Hayton was in the right spot to redirect Nick Schmaltz’s pass under Devils goalie MacKenzie Blackwood to cap a 2-on-1 break 1:45 into the final period.

+“Definitely a pretty cool experience,” Hayton said.
+“It’s something that I dreamed of for the longest time and it was a great play by Smaltzy there.”

-Nick Schmaltz, Michael Grabner and Oliver Ekman-Larsson also scored as the Coyotes won their fifth in six games.
-Clayton Keller added an empty-net goal for his first of the season to ice it with 1:40 to play
+Schmaltz, Michael Grabner and Oliver Ekman-Larsson also scored as the Coyotes won their fifth in six games.
+Clayton Keller added an empty-net goal for his first of the season to ice it with 1:40 to play.

 Hughes, the No. 1 pick in this year’s draft, had his best game, scoring once and setting up goals by Sami Vatanen and Pavel Zacha.

+“I think tonight was a game I felt pretty good in, obviously,” said Hughes, who had two points in his first eight games.
+“It would have been nice for the team to win.
+We played a really good hockey game, made a few mistakes.
+That’s not a good loss.”

+“You can sense he wants the puck.
+He is confident,” Hall said.
+“I really didn’t realize, but this is the first time he has played against people really older than him and there is going to be an adjustment there.”

-Mackenzie Blackwood had a tough night in net, giving up four goals on 17 shots as the Devils’ modest two-game winning streak was snapped.
+Blackwood had a tough night in net, giving up four goals on 17 shots as the Devils’ modest two-game winning streak was snapped.

-Hayton, the fifth pick in last year’s draft, redirected Schmaltz’s pass under Blackwood to cap a 2-on-1 break 1:45 into the final period to break a 3-all tie.

-The Devils had chances to tie it late but Raanta denied Wayne Simmonds on a power play and Nico Hischier hit the post with a shot.
+New Jersey had chances to tie it late but Raanta denied Wayne Simmonds on a power play and Nico Hischier hit the post with a shot.

-Hughes, who had a goal and an assist in his first eight games, had a goal and two assists in the first two periods Friday in helping the Devils take leads of 2-0 and 3-2.
+Hughes had a goal and two assists in the first two periods to help the Devils take leads of 2-0 and 3-2.

 The Coyotes rallied each time and the teams were tied 3-all heading into the third.